wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     (3) In reconsidering any matter referred back to the Board under subsection (1), the Board must have regard to the District Court's reasons for giving a direction under that subsection, and to the court's directions under subsection (2).

-    Section 147ZD: inserted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 147ZD: inserted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

 ##### 147ZE Costs

 *   On any appeal under [section 147ZA][245], a District Court may make an order for the payment, by the Board or the appellant, of the costs incurred in respect of the appeal by the other party to the appeal.

-    Section 147ZE: inserted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 147ZE: inserted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

 ##### 147ZF Power of court to prohibit publication of person's name or affairs

 *   (1) On any appeal under [section 147ZA][245], a District Court may, if in the court's opinion it is proper to do so having regard to the interests of any person and to the public interest, make an order prohibiting the publication of the name or particulars of the affairs of any person.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $5,000 who commits a breach of any order made under subsection (1) or evades or attempts to evade the order.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who commits a breach of any order made under subsection (1) or evades or attempts to evade the order.

-    Section 147ZF: inserted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 147ZF: inserted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 147ZF(2): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 147ZG Decision to continue in force pending appeal

 *   Subject to any order of the court, every decision, direction, or order of the Board against which an appeal is lodged under [section 147ZA][245] continues in force and has effect according to its tenor pending the determination of the appeal.

-    Section 147ZG: inserted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 147ZG: inserted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

 ##### 147ZH Appeal on question of law

-*   (1) If, in respect of any appeal under [section 147ZA][245], the Board or the appellant is dissatisfied with any decision of the District Court as being erroneous in point of law, the Board or the appellant may appeal to the High Court by way of case stated for the opinion of that court on the question of law only.
+*   (1) If, in respect of any appeal under [section 147ZA][245], the Board or the appellant is dissatisfied with any decision of the District Court as being erroneous in point of law, the Board or the appellant may appeal to the High Court on the question of law only.

     (2) Every appeal under this section must be heard and determined in accordance with rules of court.

-    (3) However, [Part 4][462] of the Summary Proceedings Act 1957 (including the other provisions of that Act which are applied in that Part), so far as it relates to appeals by way of case stated on questions of law only, applies, so far as it is applicable and with all necessary modifications, to every appeal under this section.
+    (3) [Subpart 8][462] of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to every appeal under this section.

-    Section 147ZH: inserted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 147ZH: inserted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 147ZH(1): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 147ZH(3): replaced, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 13
 Administration